ianliu-johnston/holbertonschool-sysadmin_devops/0x02-shell_redirections/README.md

 22-users_and_homes
 	Write a script that displays all users and their home directories, sorted by users. cut has a delimiter flag.
 You need to specify the field that you want.
+100-empty_casks
+Write a command that finds all empty files and directores in the current directory and all sub-directories.
+Only the names of the files and directoires should be displayed (not the entire path.)
+Hidden files should be listed, one file name per line.
+The listing should end with a new line character.
+You are not allowed to use basename, grep, egrep, fgrep, or rgrep.

+101-gifs
+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+Hidden files should be listed.
+Only regular files, not directories should be listed.
+The names of the files should be displayed without their extensions.
+The files should be sorted by byte values, but case-insensitive (file aaa should be listed before bbb, file .b should be listed before file a, and file Rona should be listed after file jay) one file name per line.
+The listing should end with a new line.
+Not allowed to use basename, grep, egrep, fgrep, or rgrep.

+102-acrostic

+103-the_biggest_fan

+104-tsv

+Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by numbers of requests, most active host or IP at the top.
+Not allowed to use grep, egrep, fgrep, or rgrep.
+.